Lübeck Airport: Resumption of operations

 In January 2020, Lübeck Airport announced plans to start a virtual airline, with scheduled flights to Stuttgart and Munich from 1 June 2020.
-For this purpose, an ATR 72-500 was purchased, which will is flown under the Lübeck Air brand and operated by Air Alsie.
+For this purpose, an ATR 72-500 was purchased, which is flown under the Lübeck Air brand and was then operated by Air Alsie.
 Flights eventually began on 17 August 2020, due to the COVID-19 pandemic.

-In March 2023, Lübeck Air announced it would its ATR flights and seek to start jet operations with another airline.
-They also published a revised route network focusing on more leisure destinations, ending the route to Stuttgart.
+In March 2023, Lübeck Air announced it would end its ATR flights and seek to start jet operations with another airline.
+They also published a revised route network focusing on more leisure destinations, ending the route to Stuttgart Airport.
+In September 2023, Lübeck Air announced the suspension of all flights for the upcoming winter season, leaving Lübeck Airport without scheduled operations.
+Later, Lübeck Air then confirmed it would not resume its own operations for the foreseeable future, depending on cooperation with other airlines from Lübeck Airport for 2024 instead.

+In 2024, Ryanair announced it would return to Lübeck after a ten-year hiatus, inaugurating scheduled flights to London, Málaga and Palma de Mallorca in 2025.

 Facilities

 Lübeck Airport features one small terminal building, containing check-in facilities, a shop and some restaurants.
 The apron features three stands for walk-boarding, which are suitable for mid-sized aircraft such as the Airbus A320, as well as some stands for smaller general aviation aircraft.

 Airlines and destinations

 The following airlines operate regular scheduled flights at Lübeck Airport: